awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 + Request parameters
 + Response elements returned by the AWS service

-CloudTrail provides a history of AWS API calls for an account, including API calls made from the AWS Management Console, AWS SDKs, command\-line tools\.
+CloudTrail provides a history of AWS API calls for an account, including API calls made from the AWS Management Console, AWS SDKs, command line tools\.
 The history also includes API calls from higher\-level AWS services such as AWS CloudFormation\.

 The AWS API call history produced by CloudTrail enables security analysis, resource change tracking, and compliance auditing\.
 Multi\-Region trails also provide the following benefits\.
 + A multi\-Region trail helps to detect unexpected activity occurring in otherwise unused Regions\.